elfrances/grs/README.md

    {
      "msgType": "regReq",
      "name": "<RidersName>",
-     "gender": "{female|male|nonBinary}",
+     "gender": "{female|male|unspec}",
      "age": "<RidersAge>",
      "ride": "<RideName>"
    }
 ```

-"name" is the name or nickname of the rider, used to identify him/her in the leaderboard. "gender" and "age" are the gender and age of the rider, and are optional. "ride" is the name of the group ride the user wants to join.
+"name" is the name or nickname of the rider, used to identify him/her in the leaderboard. "gender" and "age" are the gender and age of the rider, which are used to place the rider in his/her correct category; e.g. 'Men U35", "Women U30", etc. "ride" is the name of the group ride the user wants to join.

 If everything is OK, the GRS sends back a "Registration Response" message to the VCA.
 The message has the following format: